djurodrljaca/CppStateMachineFramework/docs/Design.md

 * all internal transitions have actions
 * all state and internal transitions have a valid trigger (non-empty event name)
 * at most one of the default transitions (state or internal) is set in each state
-* final states do not have their exit action set
+* final states do not have their state or exit action set
 * all states of the state machine can be reached

 The validation shall be done as soon as it makes sense: